 GARP (Generic Attribute Registration Protocol) is used to synchronize attribute information between the bridges in the LAN.
-It allows to register and de-register attribute values, which are disseminated into the
+It allows to register and de-register attribute values, which are disseminated into the backbone of the GARP participants.

 To access GARP screens, go to Layer 2 Management > GARP.